 It’ gets cold out there, but with starry skies and great sunrises, an overnight camp can be gorgeous whatever the season!
 Not such a great adventure when you’re homeless, of course, but we’ve found a company that’s got something for people who love sleeping outdoors and that also helps those who have no choice.

-We’ve featured equipment before that either started life as humanitarian kit or that works for both charitable aims and for campers – the electricity-free slow cooker called the Wonderbag for instance, and rocket stoves such as the EcoZoom and Horizon.
+We’ve featured equipment before that either started life as humanitarian kit or that works for both charitable aims and for campers – rocket stoves such as the EcoZoom and Horizon, for instance.
 Now meet the Backpack Bed®.

 Tony and Lisa Clark invented the Backpack Bed to save the lives of homeless people turned away from shelters.
 Imagine for a minute that disaster strikes in your life and you’re made homeless.
 You need shelter and something to carry your belongings.
 It’s getting dark and cold, so you try to find a bed, but there’s no room in the hostels.
 This is the harsh reality that the Backpack Bed was designed for.
 It rolls out into an all-weather bed and creates a comfortable place to sleep.